Knights in Memoriam

 Eternal Rest grant unto them O Lord, and let perpetual light shine upon them.
-May their souls, and all the souls of the faithful departed; through the Mercy of God, Rest in Peace in company with Christ and may they rejoice in your Kingdom.
+May their souls, and all the souls of the faithful departed; through the Mercy of God, Rest in Peace.
+AMEN

 Jim was born in Manhattan and raised on West 62nd Street.
 He attended St. Paul the Apostle Church and grammar school, the High School of Commerce and later graduated from Bergen Community College.